Watch our video on options trading strategies for beginners to learn how to trade options.

 Some popular options trading strategies are purchasing “naked” call and put options, straddle option strategy, vertical spread options, strangles and iron condor; among many other strategies.

 The world of trading options can be very confusing if you're just getting started.
 There are a lot of different moving parts and options trading techniques but it's important to get the overall concept down first before delving into specific options trading strategies.

 If you're not familiar with how to trade options or what an option is then let's give you a basic understanding.
 In the traditional world of trading, people buy and sell shares of a stock.
 That means that they own some number of shares of the particular company.

 With options, the concept is a bit different.
 You don't own actual shares of the company.
-It’s more like one is renting the shares from a lender, or the other side of it, a lender is renting out their shares to someone who desires to possibly buy them.
+It’s more like one is renting the shares from a lender.
+The other side of it is a lender renting out their shares to someone who desires to possibly buy them.
 If you wanted to buy the stock because your “call option” is reaching a desirable price, that would be called "exercising an option."

 Here's the textbook definition of an option: